 TROPOMI on board the Sentinel 5 Precursor (S5P) is in Operational Mode.

-The TROPOMI instrument was successfully launched on 13 October 2017 at 11:27 CEST/09:27 UTC is now in nominal, operational mode after successful completion of a series of important calibration and instrument tests during the six-month Commissioning Phase that concluded at the end of April 2018.
-Here below, one of the first RGB images produced from TROPOMI data for 13 November 2017, click here for today's image (Image credit: KNMI).
-The first set of data products was publically released in mid-July 2018, additional datasets were released later in 2018 and in the beginning of 2019.
-Detailed information about data availability is available on the TROPOM Portal (see at right) and an overview of data gaps throughout the mission is available here.
+The TROPOMI instrument was successfully launched on 13 October 2017 at 11:27 CEST/09:27 UTC and has successfully completed a series of important calibration and instrument tests during the six-month Commissioning Phase which concluded at the end of April 2018.
+The instrument is now in nominal, operational mode.
+Here below, one of the first RGB images produced from TROPOMI data for 13 November 2017 (Image credit: KNMI).
+The first set of data products was publically released in mid-July 2018.
+More data products by the end of 2018 and beginning of 2019.

 Instrument and Data Status

 A calendar summarizing important mission events and instrument-wide anomalies can be found here.
 All aspects of S5P mission requirements for quality control, calibration, validation, and end-to-end system performance monitoring are addressed by the so-called S5P Mission Performance Centre (MPC), further described here.